The 39 Steps (play): Film references & production notes

 The play shares the plot and characters with the film.
-However, the play is a more comic treatment of the story, in the style of Monty Python and Barlow's own National Theatre of Brent, compared to the original and more serious film.
+However the play is a more comic treatment of the story, in the style of Monty Python and Barlow's own National Theatre of Brent, compared with the original and more serious film.
 The play incorporates references and use of music excerpts from other Hitchcock films.
 The cast of four actors portrays between 100 and 150 roles, including actors doubling parts within the same scene.
 The quick, comic changes are reminiscent of Charles Ludlam's The Mystery of Irma Vep.
 The actress playing Annabella Schmidt also plays the two other romantic females, Pamela and Margaret, while the two clowns play nearly all the other roles.
 The part of Richard Hannay is the only one where the actor does not double in another role in the play.

 Roles

 Productions

-Apart from the transfers to London and Broadway, this lists only the first production in a country.
+Apart from the transfers to London and Broadway, this lists only the first production in a country or state.